"Those who survive"

 The room remained silent for a few seconds.
 Then, the large military officer let out a deep chuckle.

 "Good."
 His tone carried a mix of amusement and approval.
-"A reckless one, but brave.
-I like that."
+"A reckless one.

 He folded his arms.
 "We're not sending you in unprepared.
 You'll be geared up properly before deployment.
-If you survive, we'll talk about bigger missions."
+Secure you survive,."

 Just as Kai nodded, another voice rang out.